The Parole Board is an independent statutory body that considers applications for parole from prisoners serving long-term sentences.

-The Board, by way of recommendation to the Minister, advises of the prisoner’s progress to date, the degree to which the prisoner has engaged with the various therapeutic services and how best to proceed with the future administration of the sentence.
+The Board, which acts independently from the Minister of Justice, reviews the prisoner’s progress to date, the degree to which the prisoner has engaged with the various therapeutic services and how best to proceed with the future administration of the sentence.

-The Board makes representations to the Minister of Justice in relation to the management of offenders serving long sentences.
-In making their recommendation, the Parole Board considers a number of factors which include:
+In making their decision, the Parole Board considers a number of factors which include:

 - Would release constitute a threat to the community?